 As for my son’s father….we will never ever have any contact with him.
 I do have a few pictures, but it is a safety issue.
 My children’s safety is not worth trying to contact this man.
 At least I know where he is located.
 Sadly, I really do not want to know anymore.

 Their mother, I have not been in contact with.
 I have a heart for her, though it is a guarded heart.
 I give her pictures, she calls, I have been to her apartment, I’ve met her new fiance’.
 I’ve counseled with, yelled at, been yelled at, hugged, loved, cried with this woman.
 I am also in contact with their grandmother and aunt.

-I would say that I have a semi-open adoption with two of my kids birth family (except for the unsafe father and the father that wants nothing to do with any of us).
-People question me, a lot, on why I make an effort.
+I would say that I have a semi-open adoption with two of my kids’ birth family (except for the unsafe father and the father that wants nothing to do with any of us).
+People question me, a lot, about why I make an effort.
 Why do I search?
-Why do I contact?
+Why do I contact you?
 What is wrong with me?

 My answer is simple.
 I can never change who my children’s biological family is.
 I can’t take that biology away from them.
 When they turn 18, they will want to meet them and possibly have a relationship with them.
 I won’t be able to stop.
 So instead of fighting, dreading, or letting fear control me…I embrace it, prepare for it, and I smooth over the uglies.
 Finally, I tell my kids that they were loved in the only way they knew to love.
 Do they know the bad stuff?
 Yes.
 I am a firm believer that every child deserves to know his or her story by the time they are 12.
 That was one sucky conversation.
 I also tell them the good stuff…it may be small…but it is still there.